Dedac/Beam/README.md

 - EF Core
 - dotnet 6

-Develop, Build and Run in a container locally (with docker desktop and the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension or in [Codespaces](https://github.com/features/codespaces)
+Develop, Build and Run in a container locally (with docker desktop and the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension or in [Codespaces](https://github.com/features/codespaces) - Now prebuilt!